 Flashes of Anger

-Other women find they struggle with explosive bouts of anger at some stages of perimenopause.
-It can put intense pressure on family and work relationships and be a source of great shame.
+Some women struggle with explosive bouts of anger in perimenopause.
+It can put pressure on family and work relationships and be a source of great shame.

-Again the causes of this perimenopause symptom lie in the balance between our reproductive hormones and other hormones such as serotonin and oxytocin.
+The causes again can lie in the balance between reproductive hormones and mood boosters such as serotonin and oxytocin.

 Perimenopause & Body Image